facebookresearch/habitat-lab/examples/siro_sandbox/README_VR.md

 **Note: VR HITL evaluation currently only works from this branch.**

 HITL evaluation can be driven from VR.
-In this mode, the sandbox app acts as a server that can be remotely accessed by a client.
+In this mode, the HITL app acts as a server that can be remotely accessed by a client.

 As it stands, the VR integration can only be used with the `fetch` app state.
 In this mode, the user controls a human avatar that can play fetch with a policy-driven Spot robot.